Connor Joe Preview, Player Props: Pirates vs. Brewers

 Brewers Pitching Rankings

-- The Brewers' 3.97 team ERA ranks 10th across all league pitching staffs.
+- The Brewers have a 3.98 team ERA that ranks 10th among all MLB pitching staffs.

-- Burnes (9-7 with a 3.55 ERA and 167 strikeouts in 165 2/3 innings pitched) tries for his 10th victory when he makes the start for the Brewers, his 28th of the season.
+- Woodruff (3-1 with a 2.70 ERA and 49 strikeouts in 40 2/3 innings pitched) makes the start for the Brewers, his eighth of the season.

-- In his most recent time out on Wednesday, the right-hander went seven innings against the Chicago Cubs, giving up one earned run while surrendering eight hits.
+- The right-hander last appeared on Wednesday against the Chicago Cubs, when he tossed six innings, allowing two earned runs while giving up two hits.

+- In seven games this season, the 30-year-old has a 2.70 ERA and 11 strikeouts per nine innings, while allowing a batting average of .167 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.